-If you seek a counselor—sometimes I think all of us should have our own personal counsellor to help guide us—I suggest you find the right one for you, even if that means meeting with several until you do.
+If you seek a counselor—sometimes I think all of us should have our own personal counselor to help guide us—I suggest you find the right one for you, even if that means meeting with several until you do.
 In fact, I went to two that first week.
-I thought one counsellor would help me with my family, anxiety, and school, and the other, preferable gay themselves, would help me with being gay.
-The gay counsellor suggested I pick one.
-He said if things didn’t work out with the other counsellor or if I really thought it was necessary to have two, then I could contact him again later.
+I thought one counselor would help me with my family, anxiety, and school, and the other, preferable gay themselves, would help me with being gay.
+The gay counselor suggested I pick one.
+He said if things didn’t work out with the other counselor or if I really thought it was necessary to have two, then I could contact him again later.

 The results?
 I have better relationships with several of my immediate family members, and no relationship with others, which is actually for the best.
 I have set clear boundaries, avoided a lot of drama, and prioritized my own wellbeing while better managing the demands of being a member of a family with an unhappy past.

 My counselor’s acceptance and engagement with my sexuality helped me to better embrace and integrate that side of myself.
 Being gay has become both a nonissue and a integral part of who I am.
 My sexuality, like my hazel eyes, my average height, my aging, my interest in robots and emerging technologies, my love of superheroes, and my writing, is, well, me, in all due complexity and stark simplicity.